Enter the

 Applications

-Snack pineapples are best suited for raw applications as their sweet flavor is showcased when consumed fresh, out-of-hand.
+Bogor pineapples have a sweet and tangy flavor suited for fresh and cooked preparations.
+The pineapples are known for fresh eating, as the fruit can be pulled apart by the nodes into individual pieces.
 The bottom of the pineapple is commonly sliced, removed, and each small hexagonal node is torn off from the core to create bite-sized pieces.
-Snack pineapples can also be sliced and tossed into green salads and fruit bowls, blended into smoothies, or used as a topping over cakes, ice cream, and other desserts.
-Snack pineapples pair well with fruits such as oranges, mango, pears, grapefruit, apples, passion fruit, bananas, and peaches, black garlic, tomatoes, soy sauce, peanuts, and meats such as poultry and fish.
-The pineapples should be used immediately when ripe for best flavor and can be lightly wrapped and stored in the crisper drawer of the refrigerator for up to one week.
+These small chunks of flesh can be used on appetizer platters, in fruit bowls, mixed into yogurt, or tossed into salads.
+The flesh can also be blended into smoothies like other common sweet pineapples, frozen into granitas, sliced into rings and used as an edible garnish, or placed as decoration on cakes and other desserts.
+In addition to fresh preparations, Bogor pineapples can be pressed into juice and used to flavor cupcakes, cakes, bread, and cookies, sliced and caramelized, or incorporated into crisps, puddings, and ice cream.
+Bogor pineapples pair well with fruits such as oranges, mango, pears, grapefruit, apples, passion fruit, bananas, and peaches, black garlic, tomatoes, cucumbers, carrots, soy sauce, peanuts, and meats such as poultry and fish.
+The pineapples should be used immediately when ripe for the best flavor and can be lightly wrapped and stored in the refrigerator's crisper drawer for up to one week.

 Ethnic/Cultural Info